Modelling Interactions in High-dimensional Data with Backtracking: Motivation

-If we first select important main effects using the Lasso, for example, when $p$ is large it is very unlikely that variable 5 will be selected.
+In order to select variable 5 using that Lasso, we would need to have already selected some important interactions.
+Thus if we first select important main effects using the Lasso, for example, it is very unlikely that variable 5 will be selected.
 Then if we add all two-way interactions between the selected variables and fit the Lasso once more, the interaction between variables 5 and 6 will not be included.
 Of course, one can again add interactions between selected variables and compute another Lasso fit, and then there is a chance the interaction will be selected.
 Thus it is very likely that at least three Lasso fits will be needed in order to select the right variables.